History of Jardine Matheson & Co.: 1980–1990

-Simon Keswick took over as Taipan in 1983 and quickly moved to reduce the firm's debt by disposing of their interest in the South African-based Rennies Consolidated Holdings.
+Simon Keswick took over as taipan in 1983 and quickly moved to reduce the firm's debt by disposing of their interest in the South African-based Rennies Consolidated Holdings.
 He also implemented a new, decentralised management system with separate divisions responsible for Hong Kong, International and China respectively.

 In 1984, Jardine Matheson Holdings Limited ('JMH') was formed as the Group's new holding company incorporated in Bermuda, a British overseas territory.
 This was done to ensure that the company would be under British law under a different takeover code.
 Two years later Dairy Farm and Mandarin Oriental were listed in Hong Kong.
 Jardine Strategic was incorporated to hold stakes in a number of group companies.

 In March 1988, Simon Keswick announced that he would step down.
-He was succeeded by Brian M. Powers, an American investment banker who became the first non-British Tai-pan of Jardines.
+He was succeeded by Brian M. Powers, an American investment banker who became the first non-British taipan of Jardines.
 The appointment caused concern among members of the company's more traditional Scottish establishment but Simon Keswick, who had reversed the company's decline, defended his choice of Powers, explaining that Jardine Matheson was now an international company with Hong Kong interests (not vice versa) and that Powers was best qualified to manage the affairs of such a firm.
-Subsequently, Powers successfully defended the firm against successive takeover bids by Sir Y K Pao and Li Ka-shing working together with the mainland's state-owned China International Trust & Investment Corp.
+Subsequently, Powers successfully defended the firm against successive takeover bids by Y K Pao and Li Ka-shing working together with the mainland's state-owned China International Trust & Investment Corp.
 (CITIC) by splitting the group into two interlocking corporate halves, Jardine Matheson and Jardine Strategic, making them virtually takeover-proof.
 The raiders subsequently signed a pledge that they would not try another attack on any Jardines firm for seven years.